Valdorff/rp-thoughts/rpl_staking/readme.md

 - Held by potential sensitives from the [NO pie chart](#which-nos-are-sensitive-to-rpl-yield)
   - Currently above 10% borrowed ETH, currently below 150% bonded ETH, not holding a lot of liquid RPL
 - Believe RPL trajectory is roughly neutral to mildly bullish
-- In the 2.8% potential sensitive slice from the [RPL weighted pie chart](#which-nos-are-sensitive-to-rpl-yield)
+- In the 1.2% potential sensitive slice from the [RPL weighted pie chart](#which-nos-are-sensitive-to-rpl-yield)
-- This currently represents a worst case of just over 17k ETH (~$33M)
+- This currently represents a worst case of just over 4k ETH (~$7.5M)

 Trying to guess at "expected" instead of worst case:
-- Maybe 1.4-2% of RPL would be interested in selling - let's take the average 1.7%
+- Maybe 0.6-0.9% of RPL would be interested in selling - let's take the average 0.75%
-  - 5.6k ETH, or ~$10.7M
+  - 2.5k ETH, or ~$4.7M
 - There would be new buying from folks on the low end
   - High APR incentivizes topping off
     - Currently, we'd need about 1350 ETH, or $2.6M to top everyone off
   - High APR incentivizes new joiners
     - This is a wild card that is hard to estimate
-    - 2000 attracted minimum LEB8s would put us at even buy and sell pressure
     - Let's guess 500 LEB8s entering at 12% = 1440 ETH, or $2.7M
+      - 920 such LEB8s would put us at even buy and sell pressure
 - There may be new buying due to increased trust from alignment
-  - This is likely a small effect from some existing NOs -- it takes involvement to even notice this
+  - Likely a small effect isolated to some existing NOs -- it takes involvement to even notice this
-- If this is right, we'd be looking at 2.8k ETH of sell pressure (about $5.3M) over the 6 month transition period.
+- With these estimates, we'd be looking at 1.2k ETH of sell pressure (about $2.3M) over the 6 month transition period.

 ### Liquid RPL trends